UX WordPress Practices

 Your content should look good.
 The right font type, size, and color can make your content shine and interest users in what you have to say.
 Formatting should also complement your content flow.
 Proper configuration means you use headings and subheadings, bullet lists, different sentence lengths, use words in bold or italic to emphasize important words, images, lists, etc. All this makes your content more interesting to read.

 Use Micro-interactions for WordPress User Experience and UI

 Micro-interactions are a simple way by which the visitor interacts with your website.
 They include subtle effects when you click on an article header or tooltip, hover and scroll results, an icon animation while your download is in progress, etc.

 - Encourage interactions

 - Give feedback

-This doesn’t seem much but in reality, it plays a crucial role in UX best practices for WordPress.
+This doesn’t seem much, but in reality, it plays a crucial role in UX and UI best practices for WordPress.
 Microinteractions are small rewards for your users.
 Improve user experience by implementing them.

 If you are impatient or don’t have the time and effort to focus on UX best practices for WordPress, you can simply get one of our hand-made Visualmodo themes.
-They all use UX best practices and are a great starting point for any new website’s design.
+In addition, they all use UX best practices and are a great starting point for any new website’s design.

-User Experience is a complex trade and it is not possible to encompass all the concepts in a single blog post.
-Hopefully, the article offers an introduction to key UX best practices for WordPress and something to think about when you create or buy your next WordPress theme.
+User Experience is a complex trade, and it is impossible to encompass all the concepts in a single blog post.
+Hopefully, the article introduces critical UX and UI best practices for WordPress and something to consider when creating or buying your next WordPress theme.

-What do you think about UX best practices for WordPress?
-Does your current WordPress theme offer good user experience to your users and why?
+In conclusion, what do you think about UX best practices for WordPress?
+Does your current WordPress theme offer a good user experience to your users and why?
 I’m listening.